kunny/RxFirebase/README.md

 Coming soon!

-Each kotlin support module provides an extension function that maps all methods in Java module with 'rx' prefix.
+Each kotlin support module maps all methods in Java module into an extension function with 'rx' prefix.

 For more details, please refer to following 'Usage' section.